PM Modi prays in TN's Sri Rangam temple | Politics

 PM Modi prays in TN's Sri Rangam temple

-He wore traditional Tamil attire during his visit to this ancient shrine in Tamil Nadu.During his visit, Modi wore a spotless veshti dhothi and an angawastram a shawl and prayed with folded hands in the Lord Vishnu temple.
+Prime Minister Narendra Modi on Saturday worshipped in the Sri Ranganathaswamy temple at Sri Rangam here, an ancient shrine linked to the Ramayana, and listened to Kamba Ramayana recitation by scholars.Modi, the first Prime Minister to visit the temple, wore a spotless veshti dhothi and an angawastram a shawl and prayed with folded hands in the Lord Vishnu temple.

 - Country: